 Big Data is completely revolutionizing business processes across diverse segments, but data is meaningless without interpretation.
 This is where analytics has emerged as the next big career option for those trying to climb the ladder of corporate success.
 One of the key functions where HR Analytics is set to play a disruptive role is Human Resources.

 Companies across the world are hiring like never before, and they are now keen to utilize technology to make sure that they hire the right personnel and retain them for longer.
 There are several new technologies in the market that collect data to measure key indices such as hours, employee performance, productivity, wellness, and business performance.
 HR Analytics takes all of this data and establishes the key areas of improvement, hence playing a crucial role in the overall business strategy.

-According to Deloitte, 71 percent of companies view workforce analytics and employee behaviour as a priority in their organisations and 31 percent rate it as being very important.
+According to Deloitte, 71 percent of companies view workforce analytics and employee behavior as a priority in their organizations and 31 percent rate it as being very important.
 The figures in the report also show that the importance of HR analytics for employee experience is especially high in rapidly developing countries like India, China, and Brazil, where there is a huge talent pool competing for jobs.
-The figure is also above par in developed countries like UK, USA, Australia, Netherlands, Japan and Italy.
+The figure is also above par in developed countries like UK, USA, Australia, Netherland, Japan & Italy.